ibm-cloud-docs/vpc/vsi-profile-details-accelerated.md

 | gx3d-160x1792x8h200 | 160 / 80 | 1792 | 200 | N/A | 8x NVIDIA H200 (141 GB) | 8 x 7.68 TB |
 {: caption="Accelerated NVIDIA Hopper HGX profile options" caption-side="bottom"}

 The large profiles likely require that you open a support ticket to request a [quota increase](/docs/vpc?topic=vpc-quotas).
-Please review your quota levels, and determine if the account provisioning the resource requires a change to the quotas.
-Note that this server utilizes vCPU, RAM, instance storage and GPU quotas.
+Review your quota levels, and determine whether the account that's provisioning the resource requires a change to the quotas.
+This server uses vCPU, RAM, instance storage, and GPU quotas.
 {: important}

 ### Limits